 If you’re a pescatarian, you can still eat canned sardines and salmon, which actually contain a lot of calcium.
 If fish isn’t your thing, you can still get calcium from dairy products like milk and cheese.
 Bonus points for eating Greek yogurt, which is a great source of both protein and calcium!
 If you’re sticking to a vegan diet or are lactose intolerant, there are still plenty of alternative options for getting your calcium.
-Some examples are sesame seeds, soy products, and calcium-fortified products like orange juice.
+Our favorite pediatric dentist in Katy, Dr. Chen from Kids Healthy Teeth, recommends sesame seeds, soy products, and calcium-fortified products like orange juice for example.

 Whenever you eliminate a food group from your diet, you risk not getting enough vitamins and minerals.
 Vegetarians often have to work a little harder to make sure they are getting enough vitamin B12, iron, and zinc.
 Eating a variety of fruits and veggies can help combat this challenge, but when you change your diet it is always a good idea to consult with your doctor about options like supplements that can help you optimize your health.